JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/credits/_index.md

 Thanks to David Revoy for his work on Peertube's mascot, [Sepia](https://www.davidrevoy.com/index.php?tag/peertube).
 The character design is under CC-By licence, and the SVG files used to create some logo and avatars in this plugin are GPLv3.0.
-PNG files are under CC-By licences, and comes from the [online Sepia Avatar Generator](https://www.peppercarrot.com/extras/html/2023_peertube-generator/).
+PNG files are under CC-By licences, and comes from the [Sepia avatar generator](https://www.peppercarrot.com/extras/html/2023_peertube-generator/), the [cat avatar generator](https://www.peppercarrot.com/extras/html/2016_cat-generator/), the [bird avatar generator](https://www.peppercarrot.com/extras/html/2019_bird-generator/), the [fenec/mobilizon avatar generator](https://www.peppercarrot.com/extras/html/2020_mobilizon-generator/) and the [abstract avatar generator](https://www.peppercarrot.com/extras/html/2017_abstract-generator/index.php).

 Thanks to [Framasoft](https://framasoft.org) for making [Peertube](https://joinpeertube.org/) possible, for the financial support, and for hosting the project translations on their [Weblate instance](https://weblate.framasoft.org).